 Flip inside out and you're finished!
 Flop it over your teapot to look cute until you use it next, or use it to take that fresh batch of chocolate chip cookies out of the oven.

-If you make this cute cozy and decide to share it on Instagram, tag it with the hashtag #teapotcozy so I can see your results and color combos!
 You can really get creative with this project - use whatever scraps of fabric you like, crochet some extra flowers for appliques, etc. Have fun!